hypered/thebacknd/README.md

 virtual machines.

-Note: The current proof-of-concept passes the read-only credentials to the virtual machine using the could-init user-data mechanism.
+Note: The current proof-of-concept passes the read-only credentials to the virtual machine using the cloud-init user-data mechanism.
 This is easily readable by any code running in the virtual machine, so a better mechanism should be used.
 Unfortunately this would involve adding another state to the service.